-Average cost of renters insurance
+Average cost of renters insurance in 2024

-However, the cost of your renters insurance policy will depend largely on how much coverage you buy.
-The minimum available amount of personal property coverage — the part of a renters insurance policy that covers your belongings like your clothing, furniture and some electronics — varies by company.
+However, the cost of your renters insurance policy will vary, depending largely on the amount of coverage you buy.
+The minimum available amount of personal property coverage — the part of a renters insurance policy that covers belongings like your clothing, furniture and some electronics — varies by company.
 Some insurers have a minimum personal property amount as low as $2,500, whereas others may require a minimum coverage amount of $20,000 to $25,000.

-However, regardless of the minimum amount required by your property insurer, you want to make sure you have enough coverage to replace your personal property should a loss occur.
+Regardless of the minimum amount required by your insurer, experts recommend carrying enough coverage to replace your personal property should a loss occur.
 Your liability coverage amount, any endorsements that you add and the deductible you choose will also affect how much you pay.

 Factors that influence the cost of renters insurance

 Understanding what affects renters insurance costs might help you feel more comfortable choosing coverage to build a policy that fits your needs and budget.
 This information can also help you to make strategic choices about which types of coverage you want and at what levels.

 Renters insurance policies are made up of several standard coverage options.
 You can often choose higher or lower limits to fit your needs.
 The standard renters coverage types include: